SICKFL0W/StamenaClone/README.md

 > Open-source iOS application (Health & Fitness) focused on tracking training intervals and building daily habits.
 No subscriptions, no ads, 100% offline.

 ## 📖 About the Project & My Motivation (The 16-Hour Build)
-This project was created as a personal challenge: **Can I learn a new tech stack and deliver a functional iOS MVP in less than 24 hours?** I completely designed, programmed and deployed the app to a real device in **16 hours of pure development time**.
-To achieve this speed, I heavily utilized modern AI coding assistants, which allowed me to skip tedious boilerplate code and focus exclusively on complex logic (state management, interval timers) and UI/UX.
+This project was created as a personal challenge: **Can I learn a new tech stack and deliver a functional iOS MVP?** I completely designed, programmed and deployed the app to a real device.
+To achieve this, I heavily utilized modern AI coding assistants, which allowed me to skip tedious boilerplate code and focus exclusively on complex logic (state management, interval timers) and UI/UX.

 ### 🛠️ Tech Stack
 * **Framework:** React Native / Expo